 Armed with our frustratingly familiar snacks and strong Israeli beers, we sat on a bench opposite the hotel, still somewhat perplexed by the sand beneath our shoes and the palm trees wafting in the warm breeze.

-Smiling at the knowledge that tomorrow we would wake up and get stuck into exploring Israel without a hangover, we passed out on crisp white hotel sheets to the sound of passing taxis touting for business and whistling crickets hiding in the shrubs by the pool, our brains overloaded with ideas, sensations and the incomprehensible oddness of the last 24 hours.
+Smiling at the knowledge that tomorrow we would wake up and get stuck into our first trip to Israel with clearer heads, we passed out on crisp white hotel sheets to the sound of passing taxis touting for business and whistling crickets hiding in the shrubs by the pool, our brains overloaded with ideas, sensations and the incomprehensible oddness of the last 24 hours.